DataDog/dd-sdk-android/docs/trace_collection.md

     }
     ```

-2. Initialize the library with your application context, [tracking consent][7], and [Datadog client token][4].
-For security reasons, you must use a client token: you cannot use [Datadog API keys][5] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
-For more information about setting up a client token, see the [client token documentation][4]:
+2. Initialize the library with your application context, tracking consent, and the [Datadog client token][2] and Application ID generated when you create a new RUM application in the Datadog UI (see [Getting Started with Android RUM Collection][6] for more information).
+For security reasons, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
+For more information about setting up a client token, see the [client token documentation][2]:

     {{< tabs >}}
     {{% tab "US" %}}
 ```kotlin
 class SampleApplication : Application() {
     override fun onCreate() {